 Without awareness, there can be no change.

-Tough.
-Built-to-last.
-Durable.
-The Rhino, the namesake of Aquasana’s whole house water filters, is named for the Rhinoceros’ strength, determination, and grit that they exhibit every day, all over the world.
-But while our Rhino systems are long-lasting, the five main species of rhinoceroses are currently facing a widespread poaching crisis, nearing extinction.
+Our line of Rhino whole house water filters was inspired by the Rhinoceros’ strength and determination.
+But while our Rhino systems are built to last, the five main species of rhinoceroses are currently facing a widespread poaching crisis, nearing extinction.

 Quick Facts About Rhinos